Building A Budget With Allocations - All Flexibility Levels

 Twilight classes can be scheduled across one or two terms.
 Course schedules and student enrollment should align with the start and end date of the term(s) and semester.
 Courses must be scheduled in such a way that students are able to meet the minimum seat hour requirement – 60 hours (for a .5 credit course) or 120 hours (for a 1-credit course) – and must be staffed by a certified teacher.

-- Twilight classrooms shall be staffed by a teacher certified in relevant content area.
+- Twilight classrooms shall be staffed by a teacher certified in a relevant content area.

-- Teachers can only teach one Twilight course during a scheduled time block and may not combine courses; teachers are able to teach two separate sections of Twilight during the day (e.g., block 5 and block 6).
+- Teachers can only teach one Twilight course during a scheduled time block and may not combine courses; teachers are able to teach two separate sections of Twilight (e.g., block 5 and block 6).

 - Full (1.0) credit courses can be offered across 1 or 2 terms and can begin in any term.